bharath12b5/mvn-linux/Building-Chef-Server-Omnibus.md

     }.freeze
     ```
     _**Note:** `'suse'` was added and pointing to RPM to support SLES platforms_
-    This is because the omnibus gem doesn't support / recognise `'suse'` as a platform and so drops into a `makeself` package.
+    This is because the omnibus gem doesn't support / recognize `'suse'` as a platform and so drops into a `makeself` package.
-6. Checkout the required version of Chef Server and download the Ruby Gem requirements
+8. Checkout the required version of Chef Server and download the Ruby Gem requirements

     ```shell
-    cd chef-server/
+    cd $SRCRT/chef-server/
-    git checkout 12.1.2
+    git checkout 12.4.1
     cd omnibus
     vi Gemfile
     ```
-    Update the Gemfile to add a couple of missing Gems (and on SLES only point omnibus to the git repo downloaded earlier)
+    Update the Gemfile to add a couple of missing Gems and point omnibus to the git repo downloaded earlier.
+Point the omnibus-software to the 'opscode/omnibus-software'
     ```ruby
     gem 'omnibus', path: '/<source_root>/omnibus'
     gem 'omnibus-software', github: 'opscode/omnibus-software'